-Drive to DeWeese Reservoir or Lake Isabel to take your non-motorized boat out for a day of fishing.
+Take a drive to DeWeese Reservoir where motorized and non-motorized boats are allowed for fishermen only (no recreational boating), or go to Lake Isabel to take your non-motorized boat out for a day of fishing.
 Or hike into the Sangre de Cristo Wilderness, where you’ll find dozens of high-altitude lakes and streams, many with native trout.
 Most lakes require hiking 1 to 12 miles and include Macey, Stout Creek, Lily, Hermit, Venable and Brush Creek lakes, among others.
 During Custer County’s warmer months, excellent access to the High Country offers anglers unparalleled beauty and incredible insect hatches.

 The Gold Medal trout waters of the Arkansas River are just 30 minutes north of Westcliffe and Silver Cliff, via CO 69 North to Texas Creek—or you can branch left on Fremont County Road 1A, which leads to Cotopaxi.